hopandskip/Data_Science_Job_Market/README.md

 Step 4- What analysis needs to be done?
     - Descriptive- sums/counts

     - Predictive?

-    - causal inference- dependent on data.
+    - Causal inference- dependent on data.